 These MVEBs represent the maximum allowable amount of emissions that may be produced by on-road sources due to the implementation of the RTP and TIP.
-These budgets are developed based on the emission inventories and the analysis conducted for the development of the RFP SIP and include emission reduction benefits from federal and state control programs.
+These budgets are developed based on the average ozone season (summer) weekday emission inventories and the analysis conducted for the development of the RFP SIP and include emission reduction benefits from federal and state control programs.